ingrideliasson/AssetTracker_EF/README.md

 - Assets are saved to and fetched from a database using Entity Framework

 ## Usage
+- Edit the connection string in AssetContext.cs to point to your database
+- The program will automatically create the database and tables if they do not exist
+- The program will seed the database with sample data if it is empty

 - When running, the program will show the full list of assets (sample data)
 - The program will prompt you to do one of four things:
     - Add a new asset